Sales teams care about numbers.

 Because of this, it’s important to evaluate a variety of measures to get a complete picture of your sales success.

-How to Identify Sales Metrics That Matter
+How to Identify Key Sales Metrics

 A KPI-driven sales approach provides the focus a sales team needs to grow a business in the right direction.
-For such an approach to be productive, you first have to identify what needs to be measured and here’s how:
+For such an approach to be productive, you first have to identify what needs to be measured, and here’s how:

 1. Start with the Big Picture